 Confidentiality is another reason for working with a business broker.
 A good business broker makes sure that all communications and interactions with potential buyers are conducted with a high degree of confidentiality.
 This prevents tipping off competitors or, for that matter, anybody else who is not directly involved in the sale.

 Selling your business to employees

 Setting up an ESOP is complex.
-It is a good idea to work with an ESOP specialist to structure the program and avoid any pitfalls.
+It is a good idea to work with an ESOP consultant to structure the program and avoid any pitfalls.
 If an ESOP exit strategy is not appealing or the business is not eligible to have an ESOP, perhaps a key employee could take over the company.

 Which Kind of Buyer Is Right for You?

 It’s important to distinguish two different types of potential buyers: the strategic buyer and the financial buyer.
 Each with their own objectives and criteria for selecting, targeting, and buying another firm.

 A strategic buyer is interested in how the new firm fits within their long-term strategy.
 There may be different reasons for acquiring a company, such as vertical integration, expansion, eliminating a competitor, or improving the competitive position.